Uveitis is a form of eye inflammation. It affects the middle layer of tissue in the eye wall (uvea).

 Contact your doctor if you think you have the warning signs of uveitis.
 He or she may refer you to an eye specialist (ophthalmologist).
 If you're having significant eye pain and unexpected vision problems, seek immediate medical attention.

-In about half of all cases, the specific cause of uveitis isn't clear.
+In about half of all cases, the specific cause of uveitis isn't clear, and the disorder may be considered an autoimmune disease that only affects the eye or eyes.
 If a cause can be determined, it may be one of the following:

-- A cancer that affects the eye, such as lymphoma
+- Very rarely, a cancer that affects the eye, such as lymphoma.

 People with changes in certain genes may be more likely to develop uveitis.
-In addition, a recent study shows a significant association between uveitis and cigarette smoking.
+Cigarette smoking has been associated with more difficult to control uveitis.

 Left untreated, uveitis can cause complications, including: